Luis Robert Player Props: White Sox vs. Brewers

 Luis Robert At The Plate

-- In 38.4% of his games this season, Robert has picked up at least one RBI.
-In 15 of those games (13.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 38.4% of his games this season, Robert has driven in at least one run.
+In 15 of those games (13.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 50.0% of his games this year, with more than one run scored in 14.3%.
+- He has scored in 50.0% of his games this season, with two or more runs scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.